-By combining Azure + Visual Studio Team Services + Confluence we ended up with a low cost development environment which we could easily scale up and down on demand and when the project is live we can shut most things down until the next project arrives.
+By combining Azure + Visual Studio Team Services + Confluence we ended up with a low-cost development environment that we could easily scale up and down on demand and when the project is live we can shut most things down until the next project arrives.
 The whole setup was up and running within a few days.
-Compare that to on premise where you would spend more in cross charges for 1 VM than we spent for the entire project for the whole lab and that we probably would have waited weeks to get the kit the project needed.
+Compare that to on-premise where you would spend more in cross charges for 1 VM than we spent for the entire project for the whole lab and that we probably would have waited weeks to get the kit the project needed.

 When it came to testing there was a number of ways that the cloud could help us.
 Some of the key features we used are:

 - Visual Studio Team Services for bug tracking